-LEPER's father lived in a village about six miles from Glasgow, and died when he was but very young; he left a widow and three children, two daughters, and a son; Leper being the youngest, was greatly idoliz'd by his mother, who was a good soft natured woman, very industricus and followed the business of bleaching cloth.
+I EPER'S father lived in a village about six miles from Glasgow, and die when he was but very young; he left widow and three children, two daughter and a son; Leper being the youngest, wa greatly idolized by his mother, who was good soft-natur'd woman, very industrious and followed the business of bleaching clothers.

-As Leper grew up he grew a very mischievous boy, playing many tricks on the neighbourhood, such as tying cats to degs' tails, breaking hens' legs, stopping people's lums, or chimney-tops; so that his poor mother was sadly vexed with complaints against him.
+As Leper grew up he grew a very michievous boy, playing many tricks on the neighbourhood, such as tying cats to dog tails, breaking hen's legs, stopping people lums, or chimney-tops; so that his poomother was sadly vexed with complaint against him.

-To get him kept from mischief, she prevailed with a tailor to take him an apprentice; he settled, and was very peaceable for some time, until he got so much of his trade on his finger ends as he might pass for a journeyman, and then he was indifferent whether he staid with his master or not : his mistress gave him but little meat when he wrought at home, so he liked best to be in other houses, where he got meat and diversion.
+To get him kept from mischief, she provailed with a taylor to take him an apprer tice; he settled, and was very peaceable for some time, until he got so much of his trade on his finger ends as he might pass for a journeyman, and then he was indifferent whether he staid with his master of mot: his mistress gave him but very little meat when he wrought at home, so he like best to be in other houses, where he got meat and diversion.

-Leper being resolved on revenge against hismistress for her thin kail, no kitchen, and little bread ; for tho' flesh was boiled in the pot, there was none for poor Leper and his master, but a little bit on Sundays, and all the bones were kept and put in the pot, to make the broth through the week."
-Leper perceived always when she took off the pot, sile turned her back and took out the flesh, and set it on a shelf in her own bedroom; one night after work, he steals out a pan, cuts a picce of flesh out of a dead horse, and then goes to allime kiln, and boils it; next day his master being from home, his landlady and him being in the house, after she had set off the pot as usual, and takes out her bit of good beef, he goes out for some time. and then comes in, saying, the minister's lass is wishing to see you, to go directly and speak to her mistress.
-Off she goes in all baste, Leper runs and takes away her bits of good meat, and lays down his horse flesh; and knowing she would return in a passion, and sit down with a soss in her cushioned chair, as she used, he takes a large pin, and staps it straight in through the cushion, with its head on the chair, and the point to her bing.
-So in she comes in a rage, and down she sits with all her weight on the pin-point, and then roars out murder ! murder ! for she was sticket in the a-: the neighbours came running in, and Leper went out with his hit of good beef, leaving the wives to doctor his landlady's doup, as they pleased; he still denied the doing of it, & his master believed it might happen accidentally, but the houdie was very oft to be had before it was got hale again ; and his landlady by eating of that horse beef, took such a loathing at flesh that Leper and his master got all the beef ever after, and his landiady turned one of the kindest mistresses a prentice could wish for.
+Leper being resolved on revenge against his mistress for her thin kail, no kitcken, and little bread; for though flesh was boil'd in the pot, none for poor Leper and his master, but a little bit on Sunday's, and all the bones were kept and put in the pot, to make the broth through the week.
+Leper perceived always when she took off the pot, she turned her back and took out the flesh, and set it on a shelf in her own bedroom; one night, after work, he steals out a pan, cuts a piece of flesh out of a dead horse, and then goes to a lime kiln, and boils it; next day his master being from home, his landlady and him being in the house, after she had set off the pot as usual, and takes out her bit of good beef, he goes out for some time and then comes in, saying the minister's lass is wishing to see you, to go directly and speak to her mistress.
+Off she goes in all haste, Leper , uns and takes away her bits of good meat, and lays down his horse flesh; and knowing she would return in a passion, and sit down with a soss in her cushioned chair, as she used, he takes a large pin, and staps it straight through the cushion, with its head on the chair and the point to her backside.
+So in she comes in a rage, and down she sits with all her weight on the pin point, and then roar out murder! murder! for she was sticke in the a-e: the neighbours come running in, and Leper went out with his bit of good beef, leaving the wives to doctor his land lady's doup, as they pleased; he still denied the doing of it, and his master believed it might happen accidentally, but the houding was very oft to be had before it was go hale again; and his landlady by eating of that horse beef, took such a loathing as flesh that Leper and his master got all the beef ever after, and his landlady turned one of the kindest mistresses a prentice could wish for.